nathanl-dwl/dwl-seochecker/umbraco-marketplace-readme.md

 **Version 1.4**

--Redundant loading of UUI elements has been removed, resolving a 404 error sometimes occuring for users -Back-office error that displays on non-template pages has been removed -New view implemented to notify users if they are attempting to load the plugin on a page without a template -Check in place for local versions of websites, plugin only able to run on valid URLs
+-Redundant loading of UUI elements has been removed, resolving a 404 error sometimes occuring for users<br>
+-Back-office error that displays on non-template pages has been removed<br>
+-New view implemented to notify users if they are attempting to load the plugin on a page without a template<br>
+-Check in place for local versions of websites, plugin only able to run on valid URLs<br>